-WARNING: Both the Dyno+/- control lines and the Dump Load lines may have high voltages on them and can cause shocks or electrocution if handled improperly!
+WARNING: Both the Dyno +/- control lines may have high voltages on them and can cause shocks if handled improperly!
 Always use appropriate cautions when using/installing the dynamometer.

 The speed pickup is connected to the appropriate inputs via a shielded co-axial cable.
-This signal is non-polar and should be approximately 2 to 30V AC depending on the speed and proximity of the sensor to the speed target wheel.
+This signal is polar and should be switch from about 0V to 5V DC when the Eddy Disk Clamp is rotated in front of the sensor.

-The load cell amplifier is connected to the appropriate connections on the dyno controller, typically:

-RED = Excite+, BLACK = Excite -, YELLOW or WHITE= Sig+, ORNGE or GREEN = SIG-

-Serial port communications are via RS232: 9600 baud, No parity, 1 Stop bit.
-The cable should be a "straight through" cable connecting pins 2, 3, and 5 at both ends.
-The data from the controller will be decimal coded ACSII number for the speed, torque and other data separated by a space and terminated by a linefeed/carriage return.
+The load cell amplifier is connected to the appropriate connections on the dyno controller, typically: RED = Excite+, BLACK = Excite -, WHITE= Sig+, GREEN = SIGfrom the controller will be decimal coded ACSII number for the speed, torque and other data separated by a space and terminated by a linefeed/carriage return.
 The controller will send data 4 times a second in Verbose mode, or respond to a "A" character ping.